groff_out(5) — Linux manual page

 In the following discussion, the term troff output describes what

-is output by GNU troff, while device-independent output denotes
+is output by GNU troff, while page description denotes the

-the language accepted by the parser that interprets this output
+language accepted by the parser that interprets this output for

-for the output drivers.
-This parser handles whitespace more
+the output drivers.
+This parser handles whitespace more flexibly

-flexibly than AT&T troff's implementation, recognizes a GNU
+than AT&T troff's implementation, recognizes a GNU extension to

 maintainability against severe constraints on file size and